Best Time to Repair Your Lawn in the UK - GREENER

 • Scarify and aerate to open compacted soil.

-• Apply a nitrogen-rich fertiliser to boost growth.
+• Apply a nitrogen-rich fertiliser to boost growth and supply essential nutrients needed for healthy grass development.

 Summer (June–August): Maintenance and Spot Repair